William M. Fairbank

-William Martin Fairbank (24 February 1917 in Minneapolis – 30 September 1989 in Palo Alto) was an American physicist known in particular for his work on liquid helium.
+William Martin Fairbank (24 February 1917 – 30 September 1989) was an American physicist known in particular for his work on liquid helium.

 Career

 Fairbank was born in Minneapolis, Minnesota and earned an AB from Whitman College in 1939.
 During the Second World War he was a staff member at the Massachusetts Institute of Technology (MIT) Radiation Laboratory from 1942 to 1945.
-He was then an Assistant Professor of Physics at Amherst College from 1947 to 1952.
+He was then an assistant professor of physics at Amherst College from 1947 to 1952.
 In 1948, Fairbank earned his PhD in physics from Yale University where "under the direction of C.T.
 Lane, [Fairbank conducted] research on liquid helium and superconductivity at low temperatures."

-In 1952, the chemical bonding physicist Fritz London (co-author of the London equations) was interested in the properties of liquid helium and recruited Fairbank to become an Associate Professor of Physics at Duke University.
-In 1959, Fairbank moved to Stanford University to become Professor to Max H. Stein Professor of Physics.
-In 1985, Fairbank became Emeritus Professor of Physics at Stanford and he stayed in that position until his death in 1989, aged 72.
+In 1952, the chemical bonding physicist Fritz London (co-author of the London equations) was interested in the properties of liquid helium and recruited Fairbank to become an associate professor of physics at Duke University.
+In 1959, Fairbank moved to Stanford University to become professor to Max H. Stein Professor of Physics.
+In 1985, Fairbank became emeritus professor of physics at Stanford and he stayed in that position until his death in 1989, aged 72.